cycle/docs/docs/en/intro/install.md

 ### Schema Generation

 In order to operate we need to generate an ORM Schema which will describe how our entities are configured.
-Though we can do it manually, we will use the pipeline generator provided by `cycle/schema-builder` package, and generators from `cycle/annotated`.
+Though we can do it manually, we will use the schema compiler and generators provided by `cycle/schema-builder` package, and also generators from `cycle/annotated`.

 First, we have to create instance of `ClassLocator` which will automatically find the required entities: